cheshire137/rvocalware/README.md

 # RVocalware

 Text-to-speech tool using the [Vocalware HTTP REST API](https://www.vocalware.com/support/rest-api).
-Require you to [sign up for a Vocalware account](https://www.vocalware.com/auth/signup) then [create an API](https://www.vocalware.com/myapis/) so that you have an Account ID, an API ID, and a Secret Phrase.
+Requires you to [sign up for a Vocalware account](https://www.vocalware.com/auth/signup) then [create an API](https://www.vocalware.com/myapis/) so that you have an Account ID, an API ID, and a Secret Phrase.

 # Installation